sondregronas/YNAB-Shared-Categories/README.md

 This way you'll still be able to how much you have left to budget, regardless if you've received your share.

 ## Disclaimer
-Keep in mind this application does not work retroactively and only handles new transactions, and ignores everything before its first run.
+Keep in mind this application does NOT work retroactively and only handles new transactions, and ignores everything before its first run.
+So this will work with already established budgets :).

-I'm not a programmer and have little experience with REST API's and Python, so things are probably not as optimized as they could be.
+I'm not a programmer and have little experience with REST API's and Python, so things can probably be more optimized.
+I would appreciate any help in that department :P.